ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/reference.md

 ## Authentication and Identity

-The fkiat infrastructure provides a full AAA solution that is used by all the built-in services, and that can be easily integrated with your services (or at least that would be the intention).
+The float infrastructure provides a full AAA solution that is used by all the built-in services, and that can be easily integrated with your services (or at least that would be the intention).
 It aims to implement modern solutions, and support moderately complex scenarios,